argaja10/Stain-Registration/README.md

 (H&E) stained images and evaluates their performance.
 The methods are tested on a dataset con- sisting of one set of stains (a total of four images) of serial sections stained with H&E and three IHC markers (CC10, CD31, and Ki67), along with their corresponding landmark coordinates.
+## Dataset
+The data set used to test the different methods, consists of four images of consecutive tissue slices, stained with H&E and three IHC markers, namely CC10, CD31 and Ki67.
+Each of the images are provided with associated landmarks denoting key points which are used to evaluate the performance of the registration methods.